ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 The **Aim** action allows a character to use a Contested Action to make a Finesse Test in order to increase the default base range of the ranged weapon.
 If a character can earn enough successes to match the size rating of the ranged weapon, then they can increase the base range by one increment.
 This range reverts back whenever a Loose action is made to fire the piece of ammunition.

->A character with Finesse 3 is trying to shoot at a target beyond the 60ft base range their Shortbow allows.
+>A character with Finesse 3 is trying to shoot at a target beyond the 60ft base range their shortbow allows.
 They make an Aim action and start a Finesse Test against the size rating of the shortbow which is 2.
 After receiving 2 successes, they are able to increase the base range from 60ft to 120ft until their next Loose action.

 The **Hold** action is a free action that allows a character to turn the Loose action into a Concentrated action and allow for rolled successes to be saved until triggered the next round.
 The Hold action is useful in situations where a character wants to prepare a shot for a target that will be moving within the base range of the weapon.
 In order to use the Hold action, a character must succeed on a Strength Check.
 If the character fails, then the ammunition is spent and the successes are lost.
 Crossbows do not require a Strength Check in order to perform the Hold action.